Capital Credits - Part of the Cooperatative Difference

 This allocation is done only once a year.
 You will be sent an allocation statement each year which lists the balance in your Capital Credit account and the amount allocated that year.
-This statement is NOT A BILL nor will this amount be retired at this time.
+This statement is NOT A BILL.
 It is a statement of your equity, or ownership, in the Cooperative.

 Can you apply my Capital Credits to my bill?

 No. Your Capital Credit account is a separate account and is not interchangeable with your normal consumer account.
 Retirements from Capital Credits must be done fairly and equitably for all members of the Cooperative.